gmh5225/CodetronikPass/README.md

 ## Build for iOS Application

 ### Compile LLVM
 Download the same version as clang of your Xcode.
-[Xcode Wikipedia](https://en.wikipedia.org/wiki/Xcode)
+Check your version [here](https://en.wikipedia.org/wiki/Xcode)<br>
 Xcode 14.3.1 uses clang-1403.0.22.14.1 and is included in swift-5.8.1 branch.

 ```sh